antrea-io/antrea/docs/node-port-local.md

 In addition to enabling the NodePortLocal feature gate (if needed), you need to ensure that the `nodePortLocal.enable` flag is set to true in the Antrea Agent configuration.
 The `nodePortLocal.portRange` parameter can also be set to change the range from which Node ports will be allocated.
-Otherwise, the default range of `61000-62000` will be used by default.
+Otherwise, the range of `61000-62000` will be used by default on Linux, and the range `40000-41000` will be used on Windows.
 When using the NodePortLocal feature, your `antrea-agent` ConfigMap should look like this:

 ```yaml
 kind: ConfigMap